-Basically, it is a form of voluntary participation in an organized program intended to keep interference between repeaters and their users to a minimum.
+Frequency coordination is the participation in an organized program intended to keep interference between repeaters and their users to a minimum.
 To do this, repeater sponsors work with their local frequency coordinator (FC) who maintains a database of repeater frequencies in active use (as well as new repeaters which are under construction but may not yet be in operation).
-The FC recommends repeater operating frequencies (and perhaps other technical details) which will, hopefully, be compatible with other existing repeaters.
+The FC recommends repeater operating frequencies (and perhaps other technical details) which will, hopefully, be compatible with other repeaters.

-An Amateur Radio frequency coordinator is, first, a volunteer.
-He may be a single individual or an organization of volunteers who are recognized by the Amateur Radio community they serve as their “coordinator”.
-He/they might participate in the program because they are interested in either the technical or the political aspects of coordination, but they all do it as a way of putting something back into Amateur Radio.
-These days, no coordinator worth his salt is in it for the ego!
-It’s too much work!
-But all coordinators do get some form of self-satisfaction out of doing the job, or they wouldn’t bother.
+An Amateur Radio Frequency Coordinator is, first, a volunteer.
+He or she may be an individual or an organization of volunteers who are recognized by the Amateur Radio community they serve as their “coordinator”.
+They might participate in the program because they are interested in either the technical or the political aspects of coordination, but they all do it as a way of putting something back into Amateur Radio.
+These days, no coordinator worth his salt is in it for the ego – it’s too much work!
+All coordinators do get some form of self-satisfaction out of doing the job, or they wouldn’t bother.

 Who benefits from a frequency coordination?